indiah444/Media-Polarisation-Project/README.md

 - Megan Lester ([@megansam5](https://github.com/megansam5))
 - Shayak Hussain ([@YakMan101](https://github.com/YakMan101))

+## How to Contribute
 Additional contributions are welcome!
-Please fork this repository, write an issue using the provided template, and submit a pull request with your proposed changes.
+Please fork this repository, write an issue using the [provided template](.github/ISSUE_TEMPLATE/user-story-issue-template.md), and submit a pull request with your proposed changes.
 Kindly ensure that your code adheres to a high standard (> 8.0 `pylint` score), is well documented, and all associated unit tests pass.

 ## 📜 License